Forward secrecy: Weak perfect forward secrecy

-Weak perfect forward secrecy (Wpfs) is the weaker property whereby when agents' long-term keys are compromised, the secrecy of previously established session-keys is guaranteed, but only for sessions in which the adversary did not actively interfere.
-This new notion, and the distinction between this and forward secrecy was introduced by Hugo Krawczyk in 2005.
+Weak perfect forward secrecy (Wpfs) is the weaker property whereby when agents' long-term keys are compromised, the secrecy of previously established session keys is guaranteed, but only for sessions in which the adversary did not actively interfere.
+This new notion, and the distinction between this and forward secrecy, was introduced by Hugo Krawczyk in 2005.

-This weaker definition implicitly requires that full (perfect) forward secrecy maintains the secrecy of previously established session keys even in sessions where the adversary did actively interfere, or attempted to act as a man in the middle.
+This weaker definition implicitly requires that full (perfect) forward secrecy maintains the secrecy of previously established session keys even in sessions where the adversary did actively interfere or attempted to act as a man in the middle.

 Protocols

-Forward secrecy is present in several protocol implementations, such as SSH and as an optional feature in IPsec (RFC 2412).
+Forward secrecy is present in several protocol implementations, such as SSH and IPsec (RFC 2412), though it is optional in the latter.
 Off-the-Record Messaging, a cryptography protocol and library for many instant messaging clients, as well as OMEMO which provides additional features such as multi-user functionality in such clients, both provide forward secrecy as well as deniable encryption.

 In Transport Layer Security (TLS), cipher suites based on Diffie–Hellman key exchange (DHE-RSA, DHE-DSA) and elliptic curve Diffie–Hellman key exchange (ECDHE-RSA, ECDHE-ECDSA) are available.
-In theory, TLS can use forward secrecy since SSLv3, but many implementations do not offer forward secrecy or provided it with lower grade encryption.
-TLS 1.3 removed support for RSA for key exchange, leaving Diffie-Hellman (with forward-secrecy) as the sole algorithm for key exchange.
+In theory, TLS can use forward secrecy since SSLv3, but many implementations do not offer forward secrecy or provided it with lower-grade encryption.
+TLS 1.3 removed support for RSA for key exchange, leaving Diffie–Hellman (with forward secrecy) as the sole algorithm for key exchange.

 OpenSSL supports forward secrecy using elliptic curve Diffie–Hellman since version 1.0, with a computational overhead of approximately 15% for the initial handshake.

 The Signal Protocol uses the Double Ratchet Algorithm to provide forward secrecy.

 On the other hand, among popular protocols currently in use, WPA Personal did not support forward secrecy before WPA3.